Inside NFL free-agent contract numbers: Who really got the best deals?

 The numbers that accompany the news of signings don't always tell the whole story.
 It's easy to draw conclusions from initial reports and believe one linebacker or safety got a much better deal than another in another town.
 But the numbers you hear in the early days of free agency don't do much to separate fully guaranteed money from injury-guaranteed money.
 They don't tell you how many years of a five-year deal the player is actually likely to see based on the contract's structure.
 They don't tell you when the money actually gets direct-deposited into the player's bank account.

-That's why, after the first wave of free agency settles a bit and we get a look at the real contract details, we like to write this column every year, digging into those details and figuring out who really got the best deals.
+That's why, after the first wave of free agency settles a bit and we get a look at the real contract details, we like to dig into those details and figure out who really got the best deals.
 It's here that we pick out a couple of contracts we like and a couple we don't like so much and point out a couple of other worthwhile oddities or comparisons that might help you understand a little bit more about what goes into this complex process.

 Deals I like for the players